muellan/metacache/dev/vocabulary.md

  taxon       node in the tree of life rank        named level in the tree of life (species, genus, family , ...)

- query       short read or pair of short reads to be classified target      (genomic) reference sequence
+ query       read or pair of reads to be classified target      (genomic) reference sequence

  window      sequence of w consecutive characters used for constructing a sketch